NVIDIA/spark-rapids/docs/FAQ.md

 ### Are the R APIs for Spark supported?

 Yes, but we don't actively test them.
+It is because the RAPIDS Accelerator hooks into Spark not at the various language APIs but at the Catalyst level after all the various APIs have converged into the DataFrame API.

 ### Are the Java APIs for Spark supported?